Zendesk12/Search_Challenge/README.md

   - Notes:
   	* If you press 'ctrl+d' will create the EOF in the system.

-  	* If you type 'quit' any time to exit.
+  	* You could type 'quit' any time to exit.

   	* This system has been tested in Mac, Linux, Ubuntu and Centos.